Container Gardening

 When choosing your vegetables for your container garden, look for bush or small varieties.
 This will ensure that your plants will thrive in the container environment.

-What VEGETABLES gROW WELL IN CONTAINERS?
+What VEGETABLES GROW WELL IN CONTAINERS?

 - Peas